 Resorts north of Porec (Zelena & Plava Laguna, and Brulo) also have a regular boat line to the center of Porec.
 A one-way ticket costs 3 € per person.
 You can also use taxi boats to move between resorts and the center.

 Zelena & Plava Laguna are also connected with the center by bus.
 A one-way ticket costs 2 €.

 Car rental in Porec

-When renting car online, we always use Rentalcars.com.
-They are consolidators, and offer by far the largest choice of cars to rent in Croatia.
+When renting a car online, we always use Rentalcars.com.
+They are consolidators and offer by far the largest choice of cars to rent in Croatia.
 Their prices are also competitive.